angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 > of choice: Doomsday.
 I didn’t really do any extensive testing or preparation
 > for the event due to some family schedule changes and some other personal
 > businesses, but I was did play a good number of leagues and tried a few
 > different deck configurations.
-Eventually I settled on the *Kai Sawatari**
+Eventually I settled on Kai Sawatari's Doomsday
-> Doomsday list, it’s the list most similar to the lists I was familiar and have
+> list, it’s the list most similar to the lists I was familiar and have had some
-> had some previous good results.
+> previous good results.
 >
 > So onto the event, we were required to submit decklists and register ahead of
 > time since there wouldn’t be any in-person registration, with that being said